 We found that this helped keep Daisy still and quiet in her cot.
 It prevented her rolling around and also it prevented her getting cold, however, when the warmest Summer weather arrived we stopped using this, and also because Daisy was beginning to roll and we did not want to restrict her movement or cause damage to her joints.

-It is a little on the expensive side, compared to other movement monitors, however, this clips on to the nappy and vibrates to help little ones remember to breathe.
+It is a little on the expensive side, compared to other monitors, however, this is worn on the foot and has great benefits including heart rate and oxygen saturation monitoring.

 Cot mobile: We have this one.
 We love the star projection on the ceiling but Daisy particularly loves the spinning bears.
 So much so that when the bears stop spinning and the music continues, at around 10-15 minutes I think, if she is still awake she begins to cry in frustration.